 - Gold Spray Paint

-You really can use any color spray paint you like, but the metallic hue on these textured snowflakes reflects light in the most beautiful way.
+Are you a fan of colorful displays?
+You really can use any different colors of spray paint you like, but the metallic hue on these textured snowflakes reflects light in the most beautiful way.
 Plus, craft supply companies make so many variations and colors of metallic spray paint now that you can customize the color to match your existing decor.
 In the handy resource below, you can shop textured spray paints (that give a more rustic, hammered effect once they are dried) and even marbelized spray paints that will give your snowflakes a more glam finish.
 I’ve also included several of my favorite options that create a clean, smooth, metallic finish.
+With some creativity, these snowflakes can make great tree toppers!

 When it comes to hot glue, I recommend you buy glue sticks in bulk if you can.
 It will save you the hassle and frustration of ever running out mid-project and you can get them for less online.
 They even make black hot glue now that looks clean and modern after it’s hardened.
 Here are a few options: